If you've heard of waterless cookware, then you've probably heard the following things:

 This 5-minute video describes high-pressure sales tactics, and we think it fits exactly how some waterless cookware brands are marketed:

-Case in point: What could be a more emotional appeal than "living longer"?
+For example: What could be a more emotional appeal than "living longer"?

 Most of the original, made in USA, waterless cookware brands were sold by direct selling methods.
 One company says on their website that this was because there were no retail outlets available after World War II when they began selling.

 This is preposterous.
 (The economy was booming after World War II.)
-The more likely reason they use direct selling was because the prices were so.much.higher than that of cookware sold in retail stores that they didn't want people comparing prices: Who's going to pay $2000 for a set of cookware when a perfectly good set of All-Clad stainless--an extremely high quality brand--cost a fraction of that?
+The more likely reason they use direct selling was because the prices were so.much.higher than that of cookware sold in retail stores that they didn't want people comparing prices: Who's going to pay $2000 for a set of cookware when a perfectly good set of All-Clad stainless--an extremely high quality brand--costs a fraction of that?

 They also need to do the demonstrations in order to get people excited (emotional appeal!) about the product.
 This is how they get buyers to justify the ridiculously high cost of the cookware.

 Direct selling isn't exactly a scam: most of the waterless cookware sold this way is top-notch, high quality cookware.
-But if you're paying more than $2000 or more for a set of clad stainless cookware, you're probably paying too much.
+But if you're paying $2000 or more for a set of clad stainless cookware, you're probably paying too much.

 Today, direct selling of waterless cookware isn't as popular as it once was, though many of the brands made in North America still use it (and if you try to order a product off of their website, you'll get a popup window with a toll-free number to call--no prices given until you agree to watch a demonstration).